No one has favorited this theater yet

 The Empire Picture Palace opened on 12th April 1911.
 It was built for Mr W. Wilson and designed by architect William Greenwood of Blackburn.
 Seating was provided for 450 in the stalls and 300 in the circle and the proscenium was 18 feet wide.

 The Empire Picture Palace closed in the early-1960’s and became a bingo club.
-In 1965, the almost adjacent Princess Cinema (former Grand Theatre) was destroyed by fire and the Empire Picture Palace re-opened as a cinema, now re-named New Princess Cinema.
+In 1965, the almost adjacent Princes Theatre (former Grand Theatre) was destroyed by fire and the Empire Picture Palace re-opened as a cinema, now re-named New Princes Cinema.

 Just login to your account and subscribe to this theater